How Long Does it Take to Build a New Website?

 For a 25-40 page website, it might take anywhere from 6 weeks to 6 months.
 It just depends.
 Depends on what?
 Well, now you have to read the whole article to find out.

-So, without further ado, here are the five factors that determine how long it takes for a new website to go live:
+So, without further ado, here are the five factors that determine how long does it take to create a website?:

 By far the biggest bottleneck to the timing of a website launch is how quickly the content can be provided.
 This is usually the biggest hurdle because the content is provided by the client.
 And they are often too caught up in the day-to-day dealings of their business to spend the needed time organizing and preparing the content.
 This is a problem we have strived to address in our website design process.